Covendocs

 Clients should handle these states explicitly:

-• Socket connection refused: show a coven daemon start hint.
+• Local IPC connection refused: show a coven daemon start hint.

 • Health route responds with another apiVersion: ask the user to update Coven or the client.